rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

     <img src="{{ 'assets/illustrations/FIG-5-37.png' | relative_url }}" alt="Different line lengths">
     <figcaption>Figure 5.37: Three line lengths used by Dyson in various studies which
 change the number of characters, keeping type size (and line spacing) constant.
-The top is 25 cpl, the middle 55 cpl, and the bottom 100 cpl.</figcaption>
+The left is 25 cpl, the middle 55 cpl, and the right 100 cpl.</figcaption>
 </figure>

 However, a consistent finding is that long line lengths on screen are